gitmachtl/cardano-signer/README.md

 Like with the examples before, you can write out .skey/.vkey files if needed.

-Such a generated key can be used to registere it on chain as your dRep key.
+Such a generated key can be used to register it on chain as your dRep key.
 You can also use the generated mnemonics to create a new wallet on a LightWallet like Eternl, if you like to have your keys synced.

 <br>